-7.1:1.
-This dimension assesses the extent to which transparent, rulebased systems are applied to budgeting and the actual allocation of conditional and unconditional transfers.
-Transfers to support subnational government's expenditure can be made in the form of unconditional grants, where their final use is determined by the subnational governments through their budgets, or through conditional (earmarked) grants to subnational governments to implement selected service delivery and expenditure responsibilities-for example, by function or program, typically in accordance with an agreed-upon regulatory or policy standard.
-The overall level of grants (that is, the vertical allocation) will usually be determined by policy decisions at the central government's discretion or as part of constitutional negotiation processes, and is not assessed by this indicator.
+grants (that is, the vertical allocation) will usually be determined by policy decisions at the central government's discretion or as part of constitutional negotiation processes, and is not assessed by this indicator.
 However, clear criteria for the distribution of grants among subnational governments-for example, formulae for the horizontal allocation of funds-are needed to ensure allocative transparency and medium-term predictability of funds available for planning and budgeting of expenditure programs by subnational governments.
 Every fiscal transfer from central government to the relevant subnational governments should be taken into consideration.
 If different formulae or criteria are used for different elements of transfer, the overall assessment may be made on a value-based weighted average.

 7.1:2.
 If the out-turn amounts actually transferred are different from the approved budgeted transfers, as long as the basis for which the actual funds are determined is rulebased and transparent, then the dimension is scored according to the materiality of those transfers.
 For example, if allocations are reduced to all subnational governments as a result of revenue shortfalls, any reduction in allocation compared to budget is in accordance with applicable rules and transparently applied.
+When transfers are approved in the budget but not disbursed at all, assessors will have to determine whether there was transparency in the rules applied to explain the lack of disbursement, and score accordingly.
+The score would be D in case there was no transparency.
+If there was transparency, the score could range from A to D depending on transparency and rules in place for budgeting.